 The College considers good communication with its staff to be very important and to this end it publishes termly newsletters and regular updates.
 In addition, a full staff briefing is held on a weekly basis, and all key information is available in the staff area of the College extranet.
 Staff wellbeing is a key focus for the College and as part of the wellbeing strategy the staff voice is sought each half term via a short "pulse" survey.
-The College is currently seeking to be accredited for the work it is doing on staff wellbeing through the Optimus Awards.
-Furthermore, the SMT holds regular meetings with the teaching associations and unions via the Local Consultation Committee (LCC committee).
+The College's work on staff wellbeing has been recognised, in the last year, receiving the Carnegie Bronze Mental Health Award.
+Additionally, the SMT holds regular meetings with the teaching associations and unions via the Local Consultation Committee (LCC committee).